-Experts in arbitrations do not attempt to calculate this parameter from primary data sources – which would be a major computational task.
+Experts in arbitrations do not attempt to calculate this parameter from primary data sources – that would be a major computational task.
 The figure is stable over quite long periods, and general practice allows the expert to review financial and academic literature and apply a consensus estimate.
 Currently, the equity risk premium stands at about 5 per cent per annum for major stock markets.

 Although the equity risk premium (discussed immediately above) reflects the return investors expect to make by investing in shares generally, it does not reflect the return investors expect to make by investing in a particular firm’s shares.
-Finance theory holds that the firm-specific return is obtained by multiplying the equity risk premium by a ‘risk multiplier’ known as ‘beta’ (after its Greek symbol).
+Finance theory holds that the firm-specific return is obtained by multiplying the equity risk premium by a ‘risk multiplier’ known as ‘beta’ (after its Greek symbol (β)).
 The beta is a measure of the volatility of the firm’s share value relative to volatility in the stock market as a whole.

 The estimation of a firm’s beta is one of the most difficult parts of a WACC estimation.
-Although competent finance professionals can undertake the necessary computations themselves, in an arbitration setting experts typically rely on third-party estimates published on commercial database services, such as Bloomberg.
+Although competent finance professionals can undertake the necessary computations themselves, in an arbitration setting, experts typically rely on third-party estimates published on commercial database services, such as Bloomberg.
 A value of beta obtained by careful selection and averaging of reputable third-party estimates may be more reliable, and easier to defend, than a fresh set of calculations produced by the expert.